 Clinical Clerkships (Phases 2 & 3)

-Students who achieve 2 or more failures or unsatisfactory grades of any course or clerkship will be automatically placed on academic probation, even with the successful remediation of course/clerkship.
-This may be appealed to the ASC.
+Students who achieve 2 or more initial failures in any course or unsatisfactory grades of less than B- in a clerkship will receive an academic concern notice from the ASC, even with the successful remediation of course/clerkship.
+Students who achieve 2 or more deficient grades (U or less than a C) on their transcript will automatically be placed on academic probation.
+These actions may be appealed to the ASC.
 The appealed decision of the ASC is final.

 Academic Probation during Repeated Year